or Call 03 9557 9113

 After all, injections are a common part of procedures to treat, prevent, or diagnose medical conditions.
 Needle phobia often stems from a traumatic experience in childhood, but sometimes people have no idea where their feelings of fear and panic came from.
 And as with all phobias, the reasons can be more complicated than you might expect.
-Investigating the underlying causes for ‘irrational’ fears through counselling is one of the best ways of addressing the problems those fears can cause in your daily life.
+Investigating the underlying causes of ‘irrational’ fears through counselling is a good way of addressing the problems those fears can cause in your daily life.

-Your symptoms are fainting, hyperventilating, turning pale, running in terror or just feeling nauseous, needle phobia is a real problem with real consequences, whether that’s embarrassment or contracting a contagious disease unnecessarily.
+Whether your symptoms are fainting, hyperventilating, turning pale, running in terror or just feeling nauseous, needle phobia is a real problem with real consequences, ranging from embarrassment to contracting diseases unnecessarily.
 The experienced therapists at Bayside Psychotherapy have worked with many patients who needed treatment for this phobia, and many others.